 Emergency Evacuation Procedures

 Crowd management personnel at the Ford Center have been trained in emergency procedures and will assist guests with disabilities in the event of an evacuation.
 Areas of rescue assistance are available and visual and audible alarms are located throughout the building for use in the event of an emergency.
 An emergency evacuation chair is also strategically located on the upper balcony level to help assist patrons if needed.

 The primary ADA accessible entrance is the main entry plaza and located off Main Street.
 Parking for disabled guests is available on a first come, first serve basis in the surrounding parking garages.
-Additional spaces can be found at the Civic Center and Centre.
+Additional spaces can be found at the Civic Center and Old National Events Plaza.
 The vehicle must display a disabled parking placard or license plate.

 First aid assistance is available near section 113 at the first aid office

 All public restrooms are accessible for our guests with disabilities.
 There are also ten family restrooms spread across three levels of the arena.